 - Appreciative Inquiry (Certified Facilitator)

 - Courageous Follower (Training with and Certified Trainer by creator Ira Chaleff)

 - Greater Des Moines Leadership Institute

 In 2013 I opened the consulting practice Tenacious Change which is focused on animating and equipping people, organizations, and communities to lead ownership-based change for the greater good.
-I am also an adjunct faculty in Eastern University’s College of Business and Leadership where I serve on several dissertation committees in the Ph.D. in Organizational Leadership program.
+I am also an adjunct faculty in Eastern University’s College of Business and Leadership where I teach Collaborative Leadership and Partnership and serve on several dissertation committees in the Ph.D. in Organizational Leadership program.
 My own doctoral research examined leadership in intractable conflict over sexuality education in public schools in the United States.
 I am also honored to be a Thought Leader with the Tamarack Institute, a Canadian international charity focused on community and system change.

 Over a period of 20+ years I worked with my friend and colleague Dr. Ed Saunders (Director, University of Iowa School of Social-Retired) to develop and test an organizational, community, and system change approach known today as the Tenacious Change Approach.
-While Ed enjoys his retirement, I remain the keeper and trainer of the Tenacious Change Approach.
+While Ed enjoys his retirement, I remain the keeper and primary trainer of the Tenacious Change Approach.
 In 2016 I was surprised and honored with an invitation to President Obama’s White House to meet with Promise Zone partners from throughout the United States because of my work on the Tenacious Change Approach.